 Register to get your personal identity number

 Registering with the Tax Agency unlocks many Swedish social and healthcare benefits.
 It’s also how you can get your personal identity number (“personnummer”) needed for most transactions in Sweden like opening a bank account, visiting a doctor and getting insurance.
 Your address, civil status and any relationship to your spouse, children or parent will also be registered.
-To get your personal identity number can take from up to a couple months, so you need to apply as soon as possible.
+To get your personal identity number can take up to a couple of months, so you need to apply as soon as possible.

 If you plan to stay and work in Sweden for less than a year, you also need to register with the Swedish Tax Agency.

 Prepare for your visit to the Tax Agency and find out what documents you’ll need to bring with you by completing the “Move to Sweden” section of their site Swedish Tax Agency – Moving to Sweden.

 Do ensure that the appropriate paperwork is filled out completely to avoid unneccesary delays in processing time.
 Among other things, when you submit your address on the forms you should also include the apartment number, which is a 4 digit number that signifies where the apartment is located inside the building.
 For example, Storgatan 21A LGH 1402.
 LGH is the abbreviation for "lägenhet", or apartment, in Swedish.
 This number will often be written on your rental contract, or you can ask your landlord.
 More information about this number can be found at lantmateriet.se.

 Visit the local Tax Agency service office in Uppsala at Ebba Boströms Gata 7.
 It’s open weekdays 10.00–16.00.

 The Swedish Tax Agency also offers monthly webinars in English for those new to Sweden which provide information about the population registry and basic tax info.